varnish/Varnish-Book/varnish_book.rst

 Varnish High Availability (VHA)
 -------------------------------

-The Varnish High Availability agent (*vha-agent*) is a content replicator with the aim of copying the cached objects from an origin Varnish server to a neighbouring Varnish server.
+The Varnish High Availability agent (*vha-agent*) is a content replicator with the aim of copying the cached objects from an origin Varnish server to a neighboring Varnish server.
 This increases resiliency and performance.

 ..
 What about increased complexity?